 Anyone whose primary concern is the use of harsh chemicals will love Lillian Ruff; however, since this list is dedicated to the most effective flea shampoos, we can’t justify putting it any higher than third.

-4. Sentry Flea & Tick Shampoo
+4. Sentry Flea & Tick Shampoo for Dogs

 Like Hartz, Sentry is another brand that you’ve probably seen in your local big-box store.
 However, that doesn’t mean it doesn’t work — quite the contrary, in fact, as this is one of our favorite shampoos, even if it’s not quite good enough to crack the top three.